jimbaker/tagstr/docs/pep.rst

 mixed up with a f-string.
 Similar observations can apply to the use of soft keywords like ``match`` or ``type``.
 The same should be true for tag strings.

-No empty string chunks
+No Empty String Chunks
 ----------------------

-Alternation between string chunks and thunks is commonly seen, but it depends on the tag string, because string chunks will never have a value that is the empty string.
-For example:
+Alternation between string chunks and thunks is commonly seen, but it depends on the tag string.
+String chunks will never have a value that is the empty string:

 .. code-block:: python

     mytag'{a}{b}{c}'

-results in this desugaring:
+...which results in this desugaring:

 .. code-block:: python

     mytag(Thunk(lambda: a, 'a'), Thunk(lambda: b, 'b'), Thunk(lambda: c, 'c'))

-Likewise
+Likewise:

 .. code-block:: python

     mytag''

-results in this desugaring:
+...results in this desugaring:

 .. code-block:: python